Blackstareye/toggleAudio-blackeyeprojects.de/README.md

 (you can see the switch between the audio sources in the volume output device window above called `Tonausgang` here)

  Note: the devices for `headphone` and `speaker` must be two separated devices, and not a shared one with different ports (like build in Speaker/Headphone devices).

  In that case only one device can be seen in the preference selection window.

- You can also control if you want to have a system icon tray or not with the `Show Indicator` switch.
+ With the `Show Indicator` switch you can also control if you want to show a system icon tray or not.
  If `true` the icon is shown.

 ## Tested on